pdag/ansible_rsetestlab/README.md

 # ansible_rsetestlab
-For learning and testing Ansible
+For learning and testing Ansible.